 As the renewable energy sector matures, policies must be adapted to reflect changing market conditions.
 With the increasing use of auctions, policy makers seek to procure renewables-based electricity at the lowest price and also fulfil socio-economic objectives.

-This brief outlines the latest research on auctions by the International Renewable Energy Agency (IRENA), with a focus on market developments in 2017-2018.
+This report outlines the latest research on auctions by the International Renewable Energy Agency (IRENA), with a focus on market developments in 2017-2018.

 - Renewable energy auctions continue to reveal competitive prices for renewable power in markets around the world.